alsora/CNN_Visualization/README.md

---weights, -w PATH | The model path (default: /path/to/caffenet_model) --prototxt, -p PATH | The prototxt path (default: /path/to/caffenet_prototxt) --gpu, -g | If this flag is used, the code will run in gpu mode --net_type, -n STRING | The type of the CNN we have provided (options are resnet, googlenet, caffenet. default:caffenet)
+--weights, -w PATH | The model path (default: /path/to/caffenet_model) --prototxt, -p PATH | The prototxt path (default: /path/to/caffenet_prototxt) --gpu, -g | If this flag is used, the code will run in gpu mode --net_type, -n STRING | The type of the CNN, options are resnet, googlenet, caffenet (default: caffenet)

 The simplest way to test the code consists in downloading the standard CaffeNet network using